Wednesday, August 31, 2016

-This questions seems to come up every time I try to describe my job to someone new.
+This questions seems to come up every time I try to describe my job as an English Language teacher to someone new.
 For most people, the assumption is that teachers and students must have some sort of linguistic common ground.
 And in some cases I do.
 I've studied several languages - a little bit of Spanish here, a little Greek and Latin there, and just a touch of French and Arabic for good measure.
 But in many cases I don't.

 "How can you teach them if you don't speak their language?"